Does running help depression? If you’re depressed and not running, you need to get started right away.

 - Decide where you will run.
 Will it be on a walking track, on the streets of your local neighborhood, or country roads?

 - Set a definite time for every other day to do it.

 - Walk a minimum of 30 minutes on those days at the place you have chosen.

 - Whether it’s the first day out, or it takes you a couple of weeks, start including short distances of jogging into your walks.
 You may only be up to a few steps at first, but that’s great.

 - Don’t include it at the end of your workout, but in the middle.

 - Run as far as you can and then walk until you’ve caught your breath.
 When you’re up to it, run some more!

 - By continuing on through thick or thin, you will turn your walking (which also helps with your depressed state) into running in a short while, and forget you were ever depressed.

-There’s can be no doubt that running helps depression!
+There’s can be no doubt that regular exercise helps depression!

-If you can get yourself outside, or even on a treadmill indoors, and running – don’t waste another minute.
+If you can get yourself outside, or even on a treadmill indoors – don’t waste another minute.